trishume/trishume.github.com/_posts/2023-12-02-tracing-methods.md

 ### Other programs

 There's a bunch more similar small programs that generally come with their own instrumentation library and their own WebGL profile viewer.
-These are generally more lightweight and can be easier ot integrate.
+These are generally more lightweight and can be easier to integrate.
 For example [Spall](https://gravitymoth.com/spall/spall-web.html), [microprofile](https://github.com/jonasmr/microprofile), [Remotery](https://github.com/Celtoys/Remotery), [Puffin (Rust-native)](https://github.com/EmbarkStudios/puffin), [gpuviz](https://github.com/mikesart/gpuvis).
 I must also mention the [OCaml tracing instrumentation library I wrote for Jane Street](https://github.com/janestreet/tracing) which has overheads under 10ns/span via a compile-time macro like the C++ libraries.

 ## eBPF